BIO + ARTIST STATEMENT

 I am mostly interested in process, and how through it I can decipher my relationship to space, not just physical, but emotional space...

-“Weaving_time”, a solo show curated by Beatriz Lopez will open Feb.
-1st at NC-arte, in Bogota, Colombia, this work will also be part of “Waterweavers: The River in Contemporary Visual and Material Culture from Colombia”, at Bard Graduate Center, curated by Jose Roca, opening April 10 2014.
-“So far away yet so close will open on January 31st 2014 as part of “Migrations” curated by Lisa Banner, at the Pelham Art Center.
-Recent solo shows in 2013. include LABORATORIUM Solo projects at ArtBO curated by Jose Roca, "Recent works" at MAM, Museum of Art, Montclair.
-NJ, "El objeto de la Percepción" at Centro Colombo Americano, Bogota and "Landscapes of Belief" at BYU Museum of Art (MOA) in Provo, UTAH.
+URUMU is also part of the exhibition “Waterweavers: The River in Contemporary Visual and Material Culture from Colombia”, shown last spring at Bard Graduate Center, curated by Jose Roca and it will be traveling to the Centro Conde Duque in Madrid in 2015.
+Octavio Zaya has recently included the same piece for an exhibition at Mana Center in Newark NJ in May 2015.
+Recent solo shows include URUMU, curated by Beatriz Lopez opened last february at NC-arte, in Bogota, Colombia, LABORATORIUM Solo projects at ArtBO curated by Jose Roca, “Recent works” at MAM, Museum of Art, Montclair.
+NJ, “El objeto de la Percepción” at Centro Colombo Americano, Bogota and “Landscapes of Belief” at BYU Museum of Art (MOA) in Provo, UTAH all took part in 2013.

 Her work has been shown at Sternesen Museum, Oslo, Museo de Arte, Banco de la Republica, Bogota, Colombia, Borusan Contemporary, Istanbul, Seoul International Biennial of New Media Art, SITE Santa Fe; Centro de Arte Contemporaneo Caja CAB de Burgos, Spain, El Museo del Barrio, and New Museum in NY.
 Her videos have been screened at MOMA, Anthology Film Archives, Brooklyn Museum, New Museum of Contemporary Art, The Kitchen, Museo di Arte Contemporaneo di Roma, the New York video festival at the Lincoln Center & the Americas Society in NY, L.A MOCA, Tate Britain, Museo Reina Sofia.